 Introduction / History

 The Jirels practice Tibetan Buddhism and have their own lamas.
 There is a Sherpa Buddhist monastery and a Jirel monastery in the valley.
 Like other ethnic groups, the Jirel's religious beliefs include elements derived from Hinduism, as well as shamanistic practices.
-Jirel shaman are known as phombos, whose practices are similar to the shamanistic activities elsewhere in eastern Nepal.
-They worship the Bhote God in Chaitra and Mangsir so that the god of rivers does not cause any illnesses.
+Jirel shamanistic practices are similar to their activities elsewhere in eastern Nepal.
+They worship the Bhote god in Chaitra and Mangsir so that the god of rivers does not cause any illnesses.

 The Jirel people need to submit to Jesus Christ so they can experience the abundant life He offers them in John 10:10.

 Pray that the Jirel people will have a spiritual hunger that will open their hearts to the King of kings.
 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
 Pray for a Disciple Making Movement among them to begin this decade.

 Scripture Prayers for the Jirel in Nepal.